Reviews and interviews

 RH Reality Check with Amanda Marcotte (at 8:10)

-More praise for Girldrive
+More Praise for Girldrive

 “What could be more productive than turning off one’s computer, getting into a car, and actually going to find people whose lives intersect with feminism?
 When I closed this book, I wanted to get in my car with my best friend and hit the road.
 I can’t wait for more reports from the future of feminism.”